gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-visualizing-the-camera.md

 camera used in the other view.

 First let's make some data to represent the camera.
-Let's make a cube and then let's add a cone do the end.
+Let's make a cube and then let's add a cone to the end.
 We're going to draw this with lines.
 We'll use [indices](webgl-indexed-vertices.html) to connect the vertices.